 - Taxes – Businesses must also take into account taxes when determining their profit.
 Unfortunately, many small businesses or contract workers struggle with the added burden of the many taxes they have to pay.
 For instance, contract workers doing gig work can be surprised during tax season when they are hit with the entirety of their taxes owed.

 - Royalties/Franchise Fees – Some businesses have to pay royalties or franchise fees for the use of a trademark or business model from the parent company.
 Fast food restaurants are good examples of franchise businesses.

-As you can see, it is essential to capture ALL of the costs associated with making a produce or delivering a service in order to determine the actual or net profit.
-All of the costs above, if applicable, must be factored into the final cost of good sold, either directly or indirectly.
+As you can see, it is essential to capture ALL of the costs associated with making a product or delivering a service in order to determine the actual or net profit.
+All of the costs above, if applicable, must be factored into the final cost of goods sold, either directly or indirectly.

-With this information we can now define profit, more commonly known in business as net profit.
+With this information, we can now define profit, more commonly known in the business as net profit.

 Profit (or Net Income) – Profit is the revenue minus all expenses associated with running the business.